CLIUtils/CLI11/README.md

 Other values can be added as long as they support `operator>>` (and defaults can be printed if they support `operator<<`).
 To add a new type, for example, provide a custom `operator>>` with an `istream` (inside the CLI namespace is fine if you don't want to interfere with an existing `operator>>`).

-If you wanted to extend this to support a completely new type, use a lambda or add a specialization of the `lexical_cast` function template in the namespace `CLI::detail` with the type you need to convert to.
+If you wanted to extend this to support a completely new type, use a lambda or add a specialization of the `lexical_cast` function template in the namespace of the type you need to convert to.
 Some examples of some new parsers for `complex<double>` that support all of the features of a standard `add_options` call are in [one of the tests](./tests/NewParseTest.cpp).
 A simpler example is shown below:

 #### Example